A-MAIZE-ING 2018 PROJECTS IN DEVELOPMENT : CHECK BACK IN SEPTEMBER

 1. Review all of the projects that interest you.

 2. Be sure you’ll have time in your schedule

 Make a plan and meet with your academic advisor.
 All projects require a minimum of two semesters to give you enough time to dive deep into the Engineering design process and deliver an amazing result.
-All projects start in January 2017, and will end in December 2017.
-You must apply by 10/16/16 to be considered for a spot on a team
+All projects start in January 2018, and will end in December 2018.
+You must apply by mid-October 2017 to be considered for a spot on a team

-- VIP (Faculty Research Project) Teams require 2 credit hours per semester (Undergraduate and Graduate)
+- Faculty Research Project Teams require 2 credit hours per semester (Undergraduate and Graduate)